A wall with a television mounted on it

 It is important to note that if you are mounting a heavy object, such as a large TV, you may need to use additional support beyond just the studs.
 In this case, you can use toggle bolts or anchors to provide extra stability.
 Make sure to choose the appropriate weight rating for the toggle bolts or anchors, and follow the manufacturer’s instructions carefully when installing them.

-See also How to Mount Tv to Plywood
+See also How to Install Ikea Tv Wall Mount

 Attaching the Bracket to Your TV